theupdateframework/taps/tap8.md

 and C by creating a rotation to A, D, and E. Another rotate file can then add an additional collaborator by rotating to A, D, E, and F.

-The root role should ensure that all previous rotate files are removed when it delegates to a new chain of trust.
+The delegating role should ensure that all previous rotate files are removed when it delegates to a new chain of trust.
 This saves space and simplifies the client search for rotate files.